-Three-Way RM ANOVA
+Three-Way Repeated Measures ANOVA

 The three-way repeated measures ANOVA is a robust statistical test used in experimental psychology and other scientific fields.
 The three-way repeated measures ANOVA enables researchers to explore complex interactions among three within-subject factors on a continuous outcome, thus extending the capabilities of the two-way repeated measures ANOVA by incorporating an additional variable into the analysis.